Eastern Gobi desert steppe

 The Eastern Gobi desert steppe is a deserts and xeric shrublands ecoregion in Mongolia and northern China.
 It is the easternmost of the ecoregions that make up the larger Gobi Desert.
 It lies between the more humid Mongolian–Manchurian grassland on the north, east, and southeast, and the drier Alashan Plateau semi-desert to the west.

 Geography

 The ecoregion lies on a plateau, mostly between 1000 and 1500 meters elevation.
-The ecoregion extends southwest along the Yin Mountains, which rise between 1,500 to 2,200 meters elevation.
+The ecoregion extends southwest along the Yin Mountains, which rise between 1,500 and 2,200 meters elevation.

 There are no large rivers in the ecoregion.
 Most of the ecoregion lies in closed basins, with intermittent streams that drain into salt pans and small ponds.